seancarroll/jfluentvalidation/docs/adr/0001-primitive-array-constraints.md

 | LengthBenchmark.booleanArrayExactLengthConstraintAlternative  | ss    | 5   | 18690.000 | ± 23530.434 | ns/op  |

-A ~20% performance impact is a bit too much for me to ignore.
+A ~20% performance impact on throughput and even larger on average time is a bit too much for me to ignore.

 ### Positive Consequences